blackary/neat-starter/src/about.md

 permalink: /about/
 ---
 <div class="lead text-xl text-gray-600 mb-8">
-<i>Worship Connected</i> is dedicated to helping families grow together in their faith through structured Bible reading and household worship (family devotions) connected to the weekly congregational worship of <a href="https://springsreformed.org/">Springs Reformed Church</a>.
+<i>Worship Connected</i> is dedicated to helping families grow together in their faith through structured Bible reading and household worship (family devotions) connected to the weekly congregational worship of <a href="https://springsreformed.org/"  target="_blank">Springs Reformed Church</a>.
 </div>

 ## Aim